yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/scaling-transactions.md

 ---

-This tutorial demonstrates YugabyteDB's horizontal scale-out and scale-in capability.
-With YugabyteDB, you can add nodes to upscale your cluster efficiently and reliably to achieve more read and write IOPS (input/output operations per second).
-This tutorial shows how YugabyteDB can scale while running a read-write workload.
-Using the prepackaged [YB Simulation Base Demo application](https://github.com/yugabyte/yb-simulation-base-demo-app) against a local three-node cluster with a replication factor of 3, you add nodes while the workload is running.
-Next, you can observe how the cluster scales out by verifying that the number of read and write IOPS are evenly distributed across all the nodes at all times.
+With YugabyteDB, you can add nodes to upscale your cluster efficiently and reliably to achieve more read and write IOPS (input/output operations per second), without any downtime.

+This tutorial shows how YugabyteDB can scale seamlessly while running a read-write workload.
+Using the [YB Simulation Base Demo application](https://github.com/yugabyte/yb-simulation-base-demo-app) against a three-node cluster with a replication factor of 3, you add a node while the workload is running.
+Using the built-in metrics, you can observe how the cluster scales out by verifying that the number of read and write IOPS are evenly distributed across all the nodes at all times.

 {{% explore-setup-multi %}}